 your own brain will manufacture at any one time

 "Pre-loaded" is a bit hard to verify but there is some compelling evidence that the capacity for certain beliefs of the religious kind might be part of the "neuronal package" some people are born with (genetically speaking, this makes sense in a hereditary sense).
 Most brain functions are learned through environmental adaption but some come "loaded from the factory".
 Recognition of and reaction to certain objects is one of these (basic facial recognition is present immediately at birth, for example, and the recognition of and fear of things like spiders, snakes and fire is another).
 Certain tendencies of belief may be another; IE: certain people may come "pre-packaged" with a higher capacity for belief in a higher being, for example.

 This kind of "pre-loaded" capacity for belief may also be true of the kinds of belief we associate with "optimism" and "positive attitudes".

-Beliefs that have been "downloaded" into you would be any of the popular belief systems over the past several thousand years.
+Beliefs that have been learned would be any of the popular belief systems over the past several thousand years.
 These we are not born with, but are acquired through cultural exchanges or memes.
 These could be religious belief systems or beliefs as explanations for things.
 These are very malleable and changeable in the brain.
 We used to believe that the sun revolved around the earth for example.
-This form of belief is easily verifiable as learned or "downloaded" into us (though as noted, some people may come "pre-packaged" with a stronger neuronal basis for beliefs of these kinds).
+This form of belief is easily verifiable as learned (though as noted, some people may come "pre-packaged" with a stronger neuronal basis for beliefs of these kinds).

 - faith based belief